This program is intended for physicians, pharmacists, nurses, and other HCPs who care for patients with HBV.

 The planners and content peer reviewers from Clinical Care Options, LLC, Asian Health Foundation, and Hepatitis B Foundation have no relevant financial relationships to disclose.

-You must receive a test score of at least 65% and respond to all evaluation questions to receive a certificate.
+You must receive a test score of at least 65 or above and respond to all evaluation questions to receive a certificate.
 After submitting the evaluation, you may access your online certificate by selecting the certificate link on the confirmation page.
 Records of all CME/CE activities completed can be found on the "My Certificates" page.
 There are no costs/fees for this activity.

 This program has been made available online.